oschmid/website/content/posts/website-updates/index.md

 date = "2019-10-13T07:34:48-07:00"
 image = ""
 +++
-I noticed recently that the site broke.
+The site broke recently.
 Somehow Hugo had stopped rendering posts or tags and the homepage looked like it had no content.
 <!--more-->

 ![Homepage missing Posts and Tags](./missing-posts-and-tags.png)